Info Icon This website uses cookies.

 “Equipping our campus and broader community with the tools to engage in meaningful dialogue as we pursue knowledge and truth is at the heart of our role as an institution of higher learning,” John Fuchko, President of Dalton State, said.
 “Hosting the 4Cs Civil Discourse Workshop reflects Dalton State’s deep commitment to fostering a campus culture rooted in respect, belonging and civic engagement.”

 The workshop is built around the 4C’s framework of civil discourse: be Curious, be Charitable, be Conscientious and be Constructive.
-It will be facilitated by Dr. Katheryn Joyce and Dr. Aaron Yarmel from The Ohio State University’s Center for Ethics and Human Values.
+It will be facilitated by Dr. Katheryn Joyce, director of Civil Discourse for Citizenship Program of the Center for Ethics and Human Values at Ohio State University, and Dr. Aaron Yarmel, associate director of The Ohio State University’s Center for Ethics and Human Values.

 Attendees will learn practical strategies for navigating challenging conversations and engaging in thoughtful, respectful dialogue—even when perspectives differ.
 The workshop is designed to empower individuals to become more effective communicators and active participants in democratic life.